knielsen24/rn-dev-proto/README.md

 * This was a simple regex expression that removed any non-letter characters from the string.
 I used the `replace()` method to replace any non-letter characters with an empty string.

 Mistyped vowels
 * My first attempt I was able to get the vowel replacer function to work under certain circumstances and would only change the first vowel if that was mistyped.
-Far from ideal.
+It's a start but far from ideal since it does not work for all test cases.
 * Logic
     * Iterate through the string and check if the char is vowel
     * If it is a vowel, change the vowel, and check for a match